Fatboychummy-CC/pipe-dream/README.md

 Pipe Dream is a GUI-based program, but all inputs are done using the keyboard.
-Controls for each section are usually at the top of the page, but for the most part you can use backspace to go back, enter to confirm, and the arrow keys to navigate.
+Controls for each section are usually at the top of the page, but for the most part you can use shift+tab to go back, tab to go forward, enter to confirm, and the arrow keys to navigate.

 See the [wiki](https://github.com/Fatboychummy-CC/pipe-dream/wiki) for more information on how to use Pipe Dream.